LLNL/shroud/docs/pointers.rst

    :start-after: start array_context
    :end-before: end array_context

-The union for ``addr`` makes some assignments easier and also aids debugging.
+The union for ``addr`` makes some assignments easier by removing the need for casts and also aids debugging.
 The union is replaced with a single ``type(C_PTR)`` for Fortran:

 .. literalinclude:: ../regression/reference/memdoc/wrapfmemdoc.f